justinmk/justinmk.github.io/_posts/2016-07-06-artifact-system.md

 ---
 layout: post
 date: 2016-07-06
-last_modified_at: 2016-12-03
+last_modified_at: 2019-10-29
 published: true
 author: Justin M. Keyes
 title: Artifact System
 ---

-**Problem:** Many tools, systems, and users need things produced by builds.

-  - **Rockstar solution:** Develop a web service with an API.
-Fix bugs.
-Add features.
-Repeat.
-  - **Simple solution:** Put the things into a flat list of locations which map one-to-one with DVCS revisions.
-      - Requires a (trivial) protocol to be followed.
-      - Requires a script to be run at the end of every build.
-      - No new API, service, or software (except the script) is needed.

-When a project builds, it produces artifacts—a concept less particular than "package" which has a version, manifest and structure conforming to some _package system_.
-A package is an artifact, but many artifacts are not packages.
+Software projects produce _artifacts_—a concept less particular than _package_ which has a version, manifest and structure conforming to some _package system_.
+[Package systems are smart, and thus complex][Package].
 The key feature of an artifact is that it is dumb.

-[Package systems are "smart"][Package] and **complex**.
-There are _many_ solutions for package management, and it is a hard problem; let others fight it.
-There are not many solutions for storing and sharing artifacts.
+Package management is a hard problem, with lots of half-broken systems serving particular ecosystems: Cargo for Rust, pip for Python, NPM for node.js, Maven for Java.
+Artifact systems are not so well-studied, though the concept is
+high-leverage: unlike package systems, an artifact system can:

+1. store arbitrary artifacts, like a filesystem (Python `pip` serves only Python packages)
+2. serve arbitrary consumers (Python `pip` requires Python on the client)
+3. provide a trivial interface, so any client can push or pull artifacts in a predictable manner
+4. sidestep ambiguous version-resolution problems, by mapping artifacts to DVCS hashes

+To design a system there are two options:

+- _Rockstar solution:_
+  - Develop a web service with an API, fix bugs, add features, update clients, deprecate features.
+  - Repeat.
+- _Simple solution:_
+  - Put artifacts in a flat list of locations which map to DVCS revisions.
+  - Follow a trivial protocol.
+  - Run a script at the end of every build.
+  - No new API, service, or software is needed.

+This essay describes the simple solution.

 Simple design
 -------------